Trade Execution› What is a derivative?

-What is the status of proposed rulemaking in the U.S. and Europe?
+What is the status of rulemaking in the U.S. and Europe?

 Does proposed legislation mandate electronic trading?

-In the U.S., Restoring American Financial Stability Act of 2010 mandates that all routine derivatives be traded on Swap Execution Facilities (SEFs) or exchanges and be cleared through a clearinghouse.
+The Dodd-Frank Act mandates that all routine derivatives be traded on Swap Execution Facilities (SEFs) or exchanges and be cleared through a clearinghouse.

 What is the definition of a swap execution facility (SEF)?

 The recently passed Dodd-Frank Act includes a requirement that any participant providing electronic markets for trading interest rate swaps will need to register as a Swap Execution Facility.
 A SEF is a facility, trading system or platform in which multiple participants have the ability to execute or trade swaps by accepting bids and offers made by other participants that are open to multiple participants in the facility or system, through any means of interstate commerce therefore allowing increased transparency and provides the tools for a complete trade audit.